What to bring to Tribe

 This year, we will be camping (not glamping) 2 nights on the Wisconsin River.
 With that in mind, you're going to want to pack as light as possible.
 Remember, you'll only have 1/2 of a canoe to stow everything you're bringing with you.

 Here's a nifty checklist from REI in case you want to do further prep.

 Payment.
 Surprise!
 Please pay your dues (or your packing will be in vain—seriously).

-- Tents.
+- 8-man tents.
 All tents will be collected and set up prior to your arrival on Friday afternoon/evening.
-If you have a tent to contribute, please contact firstname.lastname@example.org.
+If you have a tent to contribute, please bring it to church on Sunday 7/22 or contact firstname.lastname@example.org.

 - Sleeping bag

 - Clothing: you don't need much.
 Think versatile; clothes that can get wet/dirty, are breathable, dry quickly, convert to shorts, etc.